Bilimungwe has four reed and thatch chalets...

 Bilimungwe Bushcamp: Our full report

 Bilimungwe Bushcamp has just four chalets: enormous, stylish structures set beneath shady, evergreen Natal mahogany trees that help to keep the rooms cool, even through the hottest months.
 Each chalet is constructed of reed and cane under a tall thatched roof, and raised up on a wooden platform.
 Inside, all is light and airy, with brightly coloured African textiles adding a splash of colour, yet they still retain a bushcamp feel, with half-height mosquito-gauzed reed walls allowing uninterrupted views and a free flow of air through the chalet.
 Two of the chalets have twin beds and the other two have doubles.

 A reed wall separates the bedroom from a spacious bathroom, which has a flush toilet, twin handbasins carved into a beautiful, polished piece of mahogany, and a large open shower.
 A door from the bathroom leads to an outside open-air waterfall shower, beautifully crafted, and separated from the front of the chalet by a high curved stone wall.

-The riverine woodland environment around Bilimungwe, with its tall winterthorn, sausage and evergreen Natal mahogany trees, would contrast well with the open plains and low rocky hills found at its sister bushcamp, Kuyenda, to offer an interesting and varied safari experience.
+Bilimungwe combines well with its sister camps in the same southern end of the park.
+If you are keen on walking you can do a walking transfer to Kapamba to the west, or Chindeni to the east.
+The riverine woodland environment around Bilimungwe, with its tall winterthorn, sausage and natal mahogany trees would contrast well with the open plains and low rocky hills found at its sister bushcamp Kuyenda.

 Ideal length of stay: We recommend a two- or three-night stay at Bilimungwe.
 The camp combines naturally with one or more of its sister bushcamps: Zungulila, Kuyenda, Chindeni and Chamilandu or Kapamba, as well as with Mfuwe Lodge.

 Directions: Bilimungwe is approximately four hours' game drive from Mfuwe airport, through the South Luangwa National Park.